phuthanh19951/setel_challenge/README.md

 1. Checkout master branch to clone the latest version of source code.
 2. At root path, run command "docker-compose up -d" to start all services.
+Please make sure that your local machine which is running a docker.

 * NOTE: there're some sample API endpoints for testing.